Trisha Kurt, Director firstname.lastname@example.org

 Supportive services are those that are necessary for a student to benefit from special education services.
 These may include special transportation, physical and occupational therapy and speech services.
 Not all services from which a student may benefit are included under law as a supportive service.
 Your child will be entitled only to the supportive services found to be necessary for your child to benefit from special education services.
 For example, if the child is in need of physical therapy because of a muscular problem but that muscular problem does not affect the child's education, that child would not be entitled to physical therapy through special education.

 In the Maine Special Education Regulations, the Department of Education defines "students with disabilities".
-The state has a duty to provide a free appropriate public education to those students.
 According to this definition, a student with a disability is an individual who:

 · has reached the age of 5 years on or before October 15

 · has neither graduated from a secondary school program with a regular high school diploma nor reached 20 years of age at the start of the school year

 · has a disability which adversely affects the student's educational performance and requires the provision of special education services in order that the student may benefit from an elementary or secondary educational problem

 MSAD 53 has a duty to locate, evaluate and identify any child residing in the District who qualifies for Special Education services or any child attending the public school who may require Section 504 accommodations or services.

 Children eligible for special education include those children with disabilities who have autism, deaf-blindness, emotional disturbance, hearing impairment, multiple disabilities, orthopedic impairment, other health impairment, specific learning disability, speech or language impairment, traumatic brain injury, acquired brain injury, visual impairment, or developmental delay and who, because of such an impairment, need special education services.